New Majestic Arts and Conference Centre

 In June 2009, it was announced that the former Majestic Theatre would be restored as an arts and conference center.
 Adam Meyer of Meyer Construction, Tom Shamblin of Shamblin Insurance and Tim and Karen Schmidt of Majestic Enterprises and Lydia and Groucho’s coffee shop/deli, have saved, designed and are now in the midst of remodeling the theatre for new generations to come.

-When completed by the end of 2009, the New Majestic Arts and Conference Center will consist of a stage, high tech sound for plays and concerts, power point and wi-fi system for business meetings.
-There will be a 20 foot screen, a balcony, seating for about 250 and a new marquee.
-The auditorium will be available for meetings, retreats, lectures, concerts, comics, plays, fundraisers and private parties.
-Opening is planned for late-2009.
+Completed and reopened in July 2012, the New Majestic Arts and Conference Center consists of a stage, high tech sound for plays and concerts, power point and wi-fi system for business meetings.
+There is a 20 foot screen, a balcony, seating for about 250 and a new marquee.
+The auditorium is available for meetings, retreats, lectures, concerts, comics, plays, fundraisers and private parties.

 Just login to your account and subscribe to this theater